 Assessing instructional methods through a Scholarship of Teaching and Learning perspective in Human Sexuality across the Lifespan.

 Assessing the integration of archival documents through a Scholarship of Teaching and Learning perspective in Family Policy.

 Courses taught include Issues in the Family Systems, Human Sexuality across the Lifespan, and Family Policy, Family Life Education Methodology.

 As Internship Coordinator, Pre-Internship and Internship.

 Faculty Advisor for Student Organization: Camp for a Cause with Camp Twin Lakes

 Human Development and Family Science Representative on the College Curriculum Committee

-My areas of expertise include professional development and internships, as well as family and community involvement and impact on optimal development.
+My areas of expertise include the scholarship of teaching and learning, professional development and internships, as well as family and community involvement and impact on optimal development.

 |Organization / Department||Title||Years of Service|